The-Balance-FFXIV/balance-static/content/jobs/casters/summoner/faq.md

       If you're really interested in job balance, go to the \\#bot_spam channel on the Balance Discord and use the command !faq ewbalance."
-  - question: How do I know which opener to use?
-    answer: You want to reference your raid composition in deciding.
-If you are heavy in 15s buffs, the fast Garuda opener is better.
-For a list of jobs by buff duration, visit the \#smn_resources channel on the Balance Discord for more information.
   - question: How/when do I use Ruin IV?
     answer: Prioritize using it whenever you can make use of the cleave or need the mobility.
 Otherwise, use it wherever you wish, as long as it is not inside